 Tom is a NASA Solar System Ambassador.
 The Solar System Ambassadors (SSA) program is run by NASA/JPL/Caltech.
 It is comprised of trained, dedicated volunteers across the nation that share the latest science and discoveries of NASA's missions through a variety of events designed to inspire their communities.

-After the planetarium show is over, there is a Q&A session we refer to as "stump the astronomer".
+After the presentations are over, there is a Q&A session we refer to as "stump the astronomer".
 It is surprisingly easy to do.
 There is always at least one question that we can't answer.

 The photo to the right was an event at the Anchorage Museum where we set up a couple solar telescopes out on the sidewalk and showed people the Sun and sunspots.

 Sorry I had to fuzz out the faces in the photo.
 I didn't have the permission forms with me to have people sign so I can post their pictures.
 I assure you, the people of Anchorage are all attractive.
-The two faces not fuzzed out are Aaron (gray vest) and Tim (behind Aaron).
-They are also Solar System Ambassadors.
-They were operating the other solar telescope.
+The two faces not fuzzed out are Aaron and me.
+Aaron is wearing a gray vest, in the back, near the right edge of the photo, operating the other solar telescope.

 Important note: You cannot look at the Sun with just any telescope!!!
 It requires a telescope that is specially built or modified for observing the Sun.